 There are various techniques that can be used to fuse two vertebrae’s together, but Dr. Albert chooses the TLIF procedure when possible.
 Advantages include the following:

 - Bone fusion has three strong sites, on both gutters of the posterior of the spine, and inside the disc space.

 - The spacer inserted into the middle of the empty disc opens the space back up, alleviating the pressure on the nerve roots.

 - By being able to access the disc area from one side, the nerve roots don’t need to be retracted as much.
-This reduces the chances of injury and scarring, and it makes for a somewhat easier recovery.
+This reduces the chances of injury and scarring, and it then makes for a somewhat easier recovery.

 Lumbar fusion surgery is major surgery.
 Most patients having TLIF surgery will stay in the hospital for between one to three days.
 Physical therapy then begins the day after surgery.
 You will have to limit your activity, making sure to avoid twisting the spine, but walking during your recovery will be important.
 The worst pain will generally be over by two to three weeks after your surgery.

 The period from one to three months after surgery is a crucial time for the fusion mass to become solid.
 You will need to avoid certain activities, such as, running or jogging.

 After three months, the fusion will have set.
 Exercise to stress the area actually will then help it become stronger.
 Exercise and physical therapy are an important component of a successful final outcome.
 After six-twelve weeks, many patients can return to work, but overly strenuous jobs may take up to six months to be ready.

 TLIF Surgery Results